PlaceAVote/pav-api/README.md

 - [DynamoDB] [2]

+- ElasticSearch

+- Redis

 [1]: https://github.com/technomancy/leiningen
 [2]: http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Tools.DynamoDBLocal.html

 ## Running Locally

+The API has a few dependencies in order to run locally.
+You must have an instances of Dynamodb, Redis and Elasticsearch running.

-The API has a dependency on a local instance of DynamoDB running.
-The amazon documentation above explains exactly how to do this.
+The amazon documentation above explains exactly how to do get an instance of DynamoDB running.

 You can start the web server by issuing the following command:

     Lein run

+    convox start  //To run inside docker container.

 The server by default starts at http://localhost:8080